Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture1.md

 where
   wrap = Scripts.wrapValidator @AuctionDatum @AuctionAction
 ```

-After that follows with the off chain code starting with the three endpoints start, bid, and close.
+After that follows with the off-chain code starting with the three endpoints start, bid, and close.

 ```haskell
 data StartParams = StartParams
   { spDeadline :: !POSIXTime